This is the Black Friday PS4 Spider-Man bundle to buy

 CNET's Cheapskate scours the web for great deals on PCs, phones, gadgets and much more.
 Note that CNET may get a share of revenue from the sale of the products featured on this page.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.
 Find more great buys on the CNET Deals page and follow the Cheapskate on Facebook and Twitter!

-Discuss: The best Black Friday 2018 deal on the PS4 Spider-Man bundle
+Discuss: Black Friday 2018: the best deals PS4 Spider-Man bundle still available

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: Update: this deal is no longer available.
-Kohl's has sold out.